pixelstudio-id/pixel-wp-theme/README.md

 1. Run the command `composer update` in that directory.

-1. After first run, rename `edje-wp-theme` so it won't be overriden the next time you run `composer update`.
-Also remove `pixelstudio/edje-wp-theme` in your Composer JSON.
+1. After first run, rename `pixel-wp-theme` so it won't be overriden the next time you run `composer update`.
+Also remove `pixelstudio/pixel-wp-theme` in your Composer JSON.

 ## Compiling Sass